AlbertMietus/MESS/SystemEngineering/AgileSIA/demo/H1-needs.rst

    * We mix the (shortened) text in this SIA with tips for the apprentice(s).
      |BR|
      Don’t do that in a genuine SIA.
-   * To clarify the several demand types, we use a bit of “interview style” in some needs.
+   * We use an “interview style” for some needs to clarify the several demand types,
      |BR|
      You will not do that in most SIAs.